Simple tips to progress beyond Level B2 in French

 - Listen to podcasts in French.
 There are so many podcasts available and free.

 - Date a French speaker.
-I can assure you that dating a French speaker – (who doesn’t speak foreign languages) is an amazing way to improve your French.
+This one is obvious and I can assure you that dating a French speaker – (who in addition doesn’t speak well foreign languages) is an amazing way to help you improve your French.

 - Stay informed in French: RFI – France24